The global moduli theory of symplectic varieties: The projectivity criterion

 We do not know whether the analog of Demailly--P\u aun's celebrated theorem \cite[Main Theorem~0.1]{DP04} on the numerical characterization of the Kähler cone of a compact Kähler manifold holds for singular varieties.
 One may however easily deduce from it that a similar statement holds which is good enough for our purposes.
 For this purpose, we introduce a notion for cohomology classes that behave as if they were Kähler classes.

 Recall from \eqref{eq real hodge classes} that we defined $H^{1,1}(X,\R)=F^1H^2(X,\C)\cap H^2(X,\R)$ for a reduced compact complex space of class $\scrC$.

-\begin{definition} Let $X$ be a reduced compact complex space of class $\scrC$ and let $\kappa \in H^{1,1}(X,\R)$.
+\begin{definition} Let $X$ be a reduced compact complex space of class $\scrC$ and consider a class $\kappa \in H^{1,1}(X,\R)$.
 We say that $\kappa$ is \emph{Demailly--P\u aun} if for every compact complex manifold $V$ and for every generically finite morphism $f:V \to X$ the class $f^*\kappa$ is big and nef.
 We denote by $\DP(X)\subset H^{1,1}(X,\R)$ the convex cone consisting of all Demailly--P\u aun classes.
 We refer to it as the \emph{Demailly--P\u aun cone}. \end{definition}

 This definition desserves a couple of comments.

 \begin{remark} \ \begin{enumerate} \item Every Kähler class is Demailly--P\u aun, in particular, $\DP(X) \neq \emptyset$ if $X$ is Kähler.
 Indeed, every Kähler class is a $(1,1)$-class by Proposition~\ref{proposition kaehler is 11}.
 Then the claim follows as the pullback of a Kähler class under a generically finite morphism from a smooth variety is big and nef. \item We do not know of an example of a class that is Demailly--P\u aun but not Kähler.
 It seems likely that Demailly--P\u aun classes are the same as Kähler classes.
 Apart from the Demailly--P\u aun theorem \cite[Main Theorem~0.1]{DP04}, evidence for this presumption is given in \eqref*{remark demailly paun item three}. \item Every rational Demailly--P\u aun class is Kähler.
 Indeed, a multiple of such a class is the first Chern class of a big line bundle $L$.
 Therefore, $X$ is Moishezon and $L$ is ample by the Nakai--Moishezon criterion.
 Note that the Nakai--Moishezon criterion holds for big line bundles on Moishezon varieties, see e.g. \cite[3.11~Theorem]{Kol90}. \item A closed subvariety of a class $\scrC$ variety is again dominated by a compact Kähler manifold, see Proposition~\ref{proposition kaehler space}, and so it is itself class $\scrC$.
 Then it is immediate that the restriction of a Demailly--P\u aun class to a subvariety is again Demailly--P\u aun. \item The assumption that $X$ be of class $\scrC$ is somewhat redundant but simplifies the exposition.
 If for some $\kappa \in H^{1,1}_\ddbar(X,\R)$ the pullback $\pi^*\kappa$ along a resolution $\pi:Y \to X$ is big, then $Y$ (and hence also $X$) are of class $\scrC$ by \cite[Theorem~0.7]{DP04}. \end{enumerate} \end{remark}